NxPKG/khulnasoft-docs/content/hyperdrive/get-started.md

 * How to [configure query caching](/hyperdrive/learning/query-caching/)
 * [Troubleshooting common issues](/hyperdrive/learning/troubleshooting/) when connecting a database to Hyperdrive.

-If you have any feature requests or notice any bugs, share your feedback directly with the Cloudflare team by joining the [Cloudflare Developers community on Discord](https://discord.gg/cloudflaredev).
+If you have any feature requests or notice any bugs, share your feedback directly with the Khulnasoft team by joining the [Khulnasoft Developers community on Discord](https://discord.gg/cloudflaredev).